aaronshaver/nginx-ansible-linux/README.md

 ## Description

-Automates configuration and installation of nginx onto a Linux client
+Automate the configuration and installation of Nginx on a Linux system, ideally RedHat, CentOS, or Fedora.

+* Nginx should listen on port 8888.

 ## Usage